 ATFA enables Bermuda to fight terrorist financing, money laundering of terrorist property, and financing of proliferation, regardless of where the threat originates.
-It also stipulates the reporting requirements related to suspected breaches of the Act.
-AFTA includes provisions similar to Schedule 7 of the United Kingdom Counter-Terrorism Act of 2008.
-Under AFTA, the Minister of Legal Affairs has power to impose directions on financial institutions in relation to terrorist financing risks or activities related to the financing of proliferation that are deemed to pose a significant risk to the national interests of Bermuda.
+It also stipulates the reporting requirements related to suspected breaches of ATFA.
+Under ATFA, the Minister of Legal Affairs has power to impose directions on regulated entities in relation to terrorist financing risks or activities related to the financing of proliferation that are deemed to pose a significant risk to the national interests of Bermuda.
 For instance, the Minister may require entities to conduct enhanced customer due diligence, conduct enhanced ongoing monitoring of clients, systematically report to specified authorities about certain transactions or business relationships, or to limit or cease conducting specified business.
-The BMA supervises and monitors compliance with the directions or with any conditions imposed by the Minister of Justice in exemption licenses issued under these provisions.
+The BMA and other supervisory authorities are charged with supervising and monitoring compliance with such directions or with any conditions imposed by the Minister in exemption licenses issued under these provisions.

-The Regulations established a comprehensive framework for regulated institutions to have appropriate systems and controls in place to undertake "know your client" ("KYC") customer due diligence procedures.
-These regulations also stipulate standards to be followed by regulated institutions with respect to customer due diligence both at the beginning of a relationship and on an ongoing basis, the treatment of foreign politically exposed persons, transaction monitoring, correspondent banking relations, wire transfers, training of staff, and record keeping requirements.
-In January 2016, amendments to the Regulations were adopted to require identification and mitigation of risk in relation to customers, transactions, products; certain treatment of domestic politically exposed persons; maintenance and implementation of an AML/ATF audit function; and the enhancement of KYC requirements.
-Institutions subject to the provisions of these Regulations include trust and corporate service providers, insurance managers and brokers and operators of investment funds.
+The Regulations implemented in accordance with POCA and ATFA establish a comprehensive framework for regulated institutions to have appropriate systems and controls in place to prevent money laundering and terrorism financing and to support the detection and prosecution of those crimes if they do occur.
+These regulations therefore stipulate the preventive measures to be implemented by regulated institutions, which include the application of customer due diligence both at the beginning of a relationship and on an ongoing basis, the treatment of both domestic and foreign politically exposed persons, ongoing transaction monitoring, the determination and application of enhanced due diligence where money laundering and terrorism financing risk is higher or is suspected, the management of correspondent banking relations and wire transfers, the training of staff, and the maintenance of appropriate transactions and customer due diligence records.
+Recent amendments have updated the Regulations in light of changes in international standards and have thus expanded to require identification and mitigation of risk in relation to customers, transactions, products, maintenance and implementation of a AML/ATF audit function, and the significant enhancement of customer due diligence requirements.
+All regulated financial institutions are subject to the requirements of these Regulations, including entities in the banking sector, trust and corporate service providers, insurance managers and brokers and operators of investment funds.
+In addition, the Regulations apply to legal and accounting firms, real estate agencies, dealers in precious metals and other dealers in high value goods.
+Although there are no casinos yet operational in Bermuda, the licensing and AML/ATF regulatory framework is already in place to ensure that this sector is also subject to these obligations whenever it becomes operational.

 SEA was established to provide the legislative framework to empower supervisory authorities to monitor and enforce compliance by regulated financial institutions and other regulated non-financial businesses and professions in regard to their obligations under POCA, ATFA and the Regulations.
-Under SEA, the Bermuda Monetary Authority ("BMA") was designated as the supervisory authority for the AML/ATF regulated financial institutions.
-Enforcement responsibilities for regulatory breaches are entrusted to a specialized enforcement unit.
-In addition to sanctioning powers, under SEA, the BMA may also impose civil penalties up to BDA \$500,000 and may publicize its decision to do so.
+The relevant supervisory authorities in Bermuda are the BMA, the Financial Intelligence Agency ("FIA"), the Superintendent of Real Estate, the Bermuda Casino Gaming Commission and the Barristers and Accountants AML/ATF Board.
+Under SEA, the BMA was designated as the supervisory authority for the AML/ATF regulated financial institutions, which includes trust service providers and corporate service providers.
+Enforcement responsibilities for regulatory breaches are entrusted to a specialized enforcement unit within the BMA.
+In addition to sanctioning powers, under SEA, the BMA may also impose civil penalties up to \$10,000,000 and may make public its decision to do so.
+SEA also allows the BMA to use the powers within its various prudential regulatory acts in relation to AML/ATF breaches.